OpenTechStrategies/pdc-poc-demo/README.md

 This is a demonstration project to show what a common grant application for philanthropy might look like.
-See the [use cases documentation](docs/USE_CASES.md) for more details about what this demo shows and why.
+See the [use cases documentation](docs/USE_CASES.md) for more details about what this demo shows and why, and the [core fields list](docs/CORE_FIELDS.md) for the set of fields we have so far identified as being common to many grant applications.

-This is NOT meant to run in production.
+Please note that this software is for demonstration purposes only and is NOT meant to run in production.
 The APIs are public, with no authorization controls.
 There is a live demo site at [cgap.opentechstrategies.com/poc-demo](cgap.opentechstrategies.com/poc-demo).
 The demo site uses entirely made-up sample data that may be refreshed or deleted at any time.